This homemade Hot Fudge sauce is thick, smooth, and perfectly decadent! It only takes minutes to make and makes the best

 Hot Fudge is a thick chocolate sauce that’s served warm, over ice cream (or your favorite dessert recipe), and topped with nuts, whipped cream or a maraschino cherry.
 You could really top it on a variety of different dessert recipes.
-You can buy it in a can at the store, but nothing compares to this simple homemade recipe for hot fudge sauce.
+You can buy it in a can at the store, but nothing compares to this simple homemade hot fudge recipe.